 photo by Omari Spears

-Today Kal Marks shares their new music video “Kimmy” via Under the Radar.
-Let The Shit House Burn Down is out this Friday, September 27th on Exploding in Sound Records.
+Today Kal Marks shares their new sonically thick single “Heads Been Ringing” via FLOOD ahead of their upcoming EP Let The Shit House Burn Down out on Exploding in Sound Records on September 27th.
 Check the premiere out here.

 There’s nothing pretty about Kal Marks’ new record, an album rooted in feelings of failure and a decline of faith in humanity.
 What it lacks in positive sentiments it makes up for in honesty and a hope for change.
 The themes of Let The Shit House Burn Down carry beyond the album’s exceptional title and into the music itself; a batch of songs that band weren’t always sold on prior to recording.
 It was only after the Boston based trio hit the studio that they realized they had created a strong and cohesive set of new music, capturing what could be considered their best performances and their best sounding recording to date.
 It’s another triumphant collision of sludge, folk, and art punk – deliberately unhinged and primal in a way that has become unique to Kal Marks.